rticommunity/dds-rtps/README.md

 #   * function [OPTIONAL]: function to check how the Subscribers receives
 #     the samples from the Publishers.
 By default it does not check
 #     anything.
 The function has to be implemented by us.
+#
+#     The function must have the following parameters:
+#     child_sub: child program generated with pexpect
+#     samples_sent: list of multiprocessing Queues with the samples
+#                the Publishers send.
+Element 1 of the list is for
+#                Publisher 1, etc.
+#     timeout: time pexpect waits until it matches a pattern.

 # Example

 rtps_test_suite_1 = {
   # one publisher with parameters [-t Square -x 2] and one subscriber with
   # [-t Square -c RED -x 2].
 The publisher expected return code is OK